-- II.
-Individual is using in one of the following ways: - A. Individual has a diagnosis of metastatic breast cancer (Label, NCCN 1, 2A); AND - Individual is using in combination with trastuzumab (or trastuzumab biosimilars) and either docetaxel or paclitaxel; AND - The combination chemotherapy will be used as single-line anti-HER2 chemotherapy for metastatic disease until progression; AND - If docetaxel or paclitaxel treatment is contraindicated upon initiation or discontinued (for example, related to toxicity), treatment with pertuzumab and trastuzumab (or trastuzumab biosimilars) may continue.
+- Individual is using in one of the following ways: - Individual has a diagnosis of metastatic breast cancer (Label, NCCN 1, 2A); AND - 1.
+Individual is using in combination with trastuzumab (or trastuzumab biosimilars) and either docetaxel or paclitaxel; AND - 2.
+The combination chemotherapy will be used as single-line anti-HER2 chemotherapy for metastatic disease until progression; AND - -3.
+Pertuzumab may be considered in combination with trastuzumab, with or without cytotoxic therapy (eg, vinorelbine or taxane) for one line of therapy in those previously treated with chemotherapy and trastuzumab in the absence of pertuzumablf docetaxel or paclitaxel treatment is contraindicated upon initiation or discontinued (for example, related to toxicity), treatment with pertuzumab and trastuzumab (or trastuzumab biosimilars) may continue.;

-- Individual has early stage, locally advanced, or inflammatory breast cancer (Label, NCCN 2A); AND Individual will use in one of the following ways: - 1.a.
-Individual will undergo nNeoadjuvant (prior to surgery) therapy; or adjuvant systemic therapy; AND - The primary tumor is larger than 2 cm in diameter or individual is lymph node positive (for neoadjuvant therapy: clinically evident by palpation or imaging); AND.
+- Individual has early stage, locally advanced, or inflammatory breast cancer (Label, NCCN 2A); AND - 1.
+Individual will use in one of the following ways: - Neoadjuvant (prior to surgery) therapy; - AND - The primary tumor is larger than 2 cm in diameter or individual is lymph node positive (clinically evident by h palpation or imaging);